 This new movement started with a few lacrosse coaches trying to make some changes in their sport.
 Now NCAA DI volleyball and softball are following the trend with many others in conversations of making bigger changes in the next few months.
 Please support this legislation to go across not just multiple sports in the NCAA, but to also be adopted across other levels of the NCAA and the other governing bodies such as the NJCAA, NAIA, and NCCAA.

 I believe knowledge is power.
-I have spent the past 1.5 years interviewing 65 college coaches and athletic directors across the US in preparation for my upcoming book (due out late 2018), Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
+I have spent the past 1.5 years interviewing 65 college coaches and athletic directors across the US in preparation for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
 Now, my passion is serving as a Recruiting Educator and Consultant (Purposely, NOT a Recruiting Service!) to help families better understand the process.
 I teach families about the recruiting process versus doing it for them, which college coaches love!

 Want some help with the college recruiting process?
 I do group seminars, webinars, individual family consulting, these FREE blogs throughout www.rlopezcoaching.com, FREE podcasts such as on The Parenting Aces, and running our 8 FREE Facebook groups (see the links at the bottom of this blog).